gyllstromk/blargs/doc/index.rst

 .. accepts a str, and ``arg3``, which is a flag argument (i.e., it is specified or
 .. ommitted).
 ..
-..

 The following command lines will be rejected:

 ::

+  python test.py --arg1    # no value specified for 'arg1'
   python test.py --arg1 a  # 'a' does not parse to int python test.py --arg3 a  # 'arg3' is a flag and does not accept a value